Here’s the brutal truth about link building:

 If only it were that easy…

-If you’re serious about generating high quality links, you need to be very systematic with how you create and promote your content.
+If you’re serious about getting high quality links, you need to be very systematic with how you create and promote your content.

 Keep reading to learn how…